jhu-ep-coursera/restaurant-menu-server/README.md

 # Deploying the app locally

 1. Make sure you have Ruby on Rails 4.2.3+ installed.
+(Do you need a Ruby on Rails introduction?
+You can find one [here](https://www.coursera.org/learn/ruby-on-rails-intro).)
 2. Clone this repo from Github
 3. `$ bundle --without production`
 4. `$ rake db:migrate`